 So, are they really fat?
 Or are they just strong, muscular legs built for performance?

-A lot of the confusion comes from outdated ideas of what a “feminine” body should look like.
-Society tends to equate being slim with being beautiful.
-So when someone sees big, muscular thighs on a gymnast, they might misjudge them.
+Much of the confusion comes from outdated cultural ideas about what a “feminine” body should look like.
+Society often equates beauty with slimness, so when people see large, muscular thighs on gymnasts, they may mislabel them as fat.

 Why Gymnasts Need Strong Thighs

-• Beam: Leaps, jumps, and tight landings depend on leg control and balance.
+- Balance Beam: Leaps, jumps, and stuck landings demand balance and control, all of which depend on leg strength.

 Muscle, Not Fat: The Science Behind Gymnast Thighs

-Across multiple studies, senior international female gymnasts consistently fall between 10% and 16% body fat—far below the 20–30% typically found in non-athletic women of the same age.
-This tells us that the bulk you see on a gymnast’s legs is made up of lean, powerful muscle, not excess fat.
+Body Composition: Tools like DEXA scans and skinfold tests show that elite female gymnasts consistently maintain 10–16% body fat, far below the 20–30% typically found in non-athletic women of the same age.
+This means that the bulk seen in their legs is lean tissue, not fat.

-• Muscle is heavier, full of water, and made for power and protecting joints.
+- Muscle is heavier, water-rich, and designed for power and joint protection.

-• Fat is lighter, stores energy, and mainly helps with insulation.
+- Fat is lighter, primarily stores energy, and provides insulation.

 Gymnasts have more muscle, not fat.
 That strong muscle helps them balance on a narrow beam and flip through the air with power.
-So when their thighs look bigger, it’s not a bad thing—it’s a sign of strength.
+So when their thighs look bigger, it’s a sign of strength.

 Source: reddit, researchgate, pmc